TypedThinker: Diversify Large Language Model Reasoning with Typed Thinking: Appendix

-In this paper, we investigate how reasoning types diversify LLMs' thinking and propose a novel framework \method to incorporate different reasoning types into problem-solving. \method is inspired by human cognition processes during reasoning: it learns an implicit policy to select the appropriate reasoning types with the meta-thinker and to conduct the selected type of reasoning with the reasoner.
-It also maintains an explicit memory to retrieve experiences to aid reasoning. \method optimizes its implicit policy and the explicit memory with its own successful experiences during the self-training process.
-The results show that \method enhances the reasoning capabilities of Mistral 7B and LLaMA3 8B on four benchmarks.
+We investigate how reasoning types diversify LLMs' thinking and propose \method to incorporate different reasoning types into problem-solving. \method is inspired by human cognition processes during reasoning: it learns an implicit policy to select the appropriate reasoning types with the meta-thinker and to apply the selected type of reasoning with the reasoner.
+It also maintains an explicit memory to retrieve experiences to aid reasoning.
+The results show that \method enhances the reasoning capabilities of Mistral 7B, LLaMA3 8B and Qwen 2 7B on four benchmarks.
 Furthermore, \method shows good generalization capabilities in new domains and models.
-It can also improve GPT-4o's performance by the effective reasoning type selection.

 Despite the promising results, \method has several limitations that need further investigation.
 Firstly, one problem may require different reasoning types at different steps, and applying one sole reasoning type can hardly find a correct solution.
 In that case, dividing the problems into multiple reasoning steps, and applying \method for each step could make the reasoning more diverse and effective.
 Additionally, this paper mainly focuses on logical and mathematical benchmarks.
-Expanding to a broader range of tasks, such as commonsense reasoning or creative problem-solving, could deepen the understanding of the role of reasoning types in various problems and provide a more comprehensive assessment of \method's capabilities.
+Expanding to a broader range of tasks, such as code generation and creative problem-solving, could deepen the understanding of the role of reasoning types in various problems and provide a more comprehensive assessment of \method's capabilities.